Maekar I Targaryen

 According to a semi-canon source, Maekar wore a crown of black iron and gold, with sharp points.
 He has his own personal coat of arms, the three-headed Targaryen dragon, quartered.

-Maekar was the son of Daeron II Targaryen and Myriah Martell.
+Maekar was the son of King Daeron II Targaryen and Queen Mariah Martell.
 As a fourth son, he was not expected to rule.
-He married early and fathered at least four sons and two daughters.
+He married young too, Dyanna Dayne and had four sons and two daughters.
 He was given the Targaryen summer residence of Summerhall for his own seat.

 Tourney at Ashford

 In 209AC a tournament was held in Ashford.
 Maekar was there to see his sons Daeron and Aerion compete.
 His fourth son Aegon was to squire for Daeron.
-The Ashford Tourney proved disastrous for Maekar and his sons.
-Daeron drank himself into a stupor before reaching the tournament, Aegon joined the service of the hedge knight Dunk in a disguise as "Egg", and Aerion shamed himself during the joust by killing his opponent's horse.
+The tourney at Ashford Meadow proved disastrous for Maekar and his sons.
+Daeron drank himself into a stupor before reaching the tournament, Aegon joined the service of the hedge knight Duncan the Tall in a disguise as "Egg", and Aerion shamed himself during the joust by killing his opponent's horse.
 When Dunk attacked Aerion to defend an innocent puppeteer and Aerion demanded a trial by combat, Maekar supported Aerion's call for vengeance as well as Daeron's accusation that Dunk had kidnapped Aegon.

 During the trial of seven, Maekar came to blows with his brother Baelor, who fought for Dunk, and delivered a lethal mace blow to Baelor's head.
 Baelor survived the trial, but died soon after taking off his helmet.
 Maekar suspected that he would thereafter be held in suspicion as a kinslayer.
 Dealing with the problems of his sons, Maekar banished Aerion to the Free Cities and offered Dunk a position in his personal guard to serve as a role model for Aegon.
 After Dunk refused, Maekar allowed Aegon to accompany Dunk as his squire.

 In the Great Spring Sickness, King Daeron and the children of Maekar's brother Baelor died.
-Maekar's brother Aerys I Targaryen succeeded to the throne and appointed their bastard uncle Bloodraven as Hand.
+Maekar's brother Aerys I Targaryen succeeded to the throne and appointed their bastard uncle Brynden "Bloodraven" Rivers as Hand.
 Maekar had expected to be appointed Hand and could not get along with Lord Bloodraven, so he withdrew from court to his residence at Summerhall.

-After Aerys's death, Maekar took the Iron Throne.
+After Aerys's death, Maekar took the Iron Throne, since Daeron's third son Rhaegel, and his son Aelor, had both died several years before.
+Such was Maekar's desire to split from the past that upon his coronation he had a new crown forged, more warlike than previous crowns since the crown of Aegon the Conqueror had been lost in Dorne upon Daeron the Young Dragon's death.
 For seven years of his reign, a hot summer persisted.
 Some thought it was the Great Summer come at last.
 When it broke it was followed by a short autumn and a long, cold winter.
+Being between two Blackfyre Rebellions, his reign is generally regarded as peaceful.

 Quotes by Maekar I